-Here’s a wonderful family devotional idea that is really creative and wonderfully illustrative of God’s love.
-Thanks to Michelle for her inspiring idea!
-This devotional could really be broken up over many days as it is rich with substance and truth.
-Here’s a sample schedule:
+Here’s a wonderful family devotional idea that is really creative and wonderfully illustrative of the love of God.
+(Thanks to Michelle for her inspiring idea!)

 Do you have any creative devotional ideas?
 We need to do whatever we can as parents to make the Word of God relevant and alive to our children.